-The Company was organized initially as Basic Enterprises, Inc., a stock corporation, on September 19, 1968 and became an oil and gas exploration and development company on April 26, 1971.
-A year after, it assumed a new name, Basic Petroleum and Minerals, Inc. Over the years, the Company evolved from an operating company into a holding company under the corporate name, Basic Consolidated, Inc. As a holding company, it holds equity investments in the following wholly owned subsidiaries: Basic Diversified Industrial Holdings, Inc., an investment holding company, iBasic, Inc., an information technology management company and service integrator, Basic Biofuels Corporation, which is into the development of biofuels, Basic Ecomarket Farms, Inc., which is into agriculture, focusing initially on cassava development, and Basic Geothermal Energy Corporation, which is into geothermal energy development, and in Southwest Resources, Inc., an oil exploration company, which is owned 72.58% by the Company.
+The Company was organized initially as Basic Enterprises, Inc., a stock corporation on September 19, 1968 and became an oil and gas exploration and development company on April 26, 1971.
+A year after, it assumed a new name, Basic Petroleum and Minerals, Inc. Over the years, the Company evolved from an operating company into a holding company under the corporate name, Basic Consolidated, Inc. As a holding company, it held equity investments in the following wholly owned subsidiaries: Basic Petroleum & Minerals Inc. (BPMI), an oil and gas exploration and mining company, Basic Diversified Industrial Holdings, Inc., an investment holding company, iBasic, Inc., an information technology management company and service integrator, and in Southwest Resources, Inc., an oil exploration company, which is owned 72.58% by the Company.
+To date, the Company has two additional wholly-owned subsidiaries: Basic Biofuels Corporation, which is into the development of biofuels and Basic Ecomarket Farms, Inc., which is into agriculture, focusing initially on cassava development and production.